Rules and Policies

 Hotel:

 1. Causing a disruption in any part of the hotel (rooms or convention areas) is grounds for expulsion without a refund from the convention.
-Farpoint and the Delta Hotel has sole discretion in determining the severity of the disruption.
+Farpoint and the DoubleTree Hotel has sole discretion in determining the severity of the disruption.

 Conduct:

 1. Farpoint does not tolerate harassment of Attendees, Staff, Vendors/Dealers or Guests by any other Attendee, Staff, Vendor/Dealer or Guest.
-This includes, but is not limited to:
+This includes, but is not limited to: Stalking, Intimidation, Offensive Verbal Comments, Physical Harassment, Unwelcome Physical Touching or Attention, Symbols or Statements of hate toward, but not limited to, a person’s Race, Color, National Origin, Gender, Sexual Orientation, Age, Body Size, Disability, Appearance or Religion.

 2. The above harassing actions, symbols and/or statements are also not permitted as part of a presentation, panel, exhibit, show or cosplay.
 Farpoint in its sole discretion will determine if a harassing action or statement has occurred or symbol has been used.
 Farpoint Staff will take prompt action in any form deemed appropriate toward anyone found in violation of this policy, which can range from asking an Attendee, Staff or Guest to leave the convention floor for a specified time up to expulsion from Farpoint Convention with no refund or a lifetime ban from the convention or calling for police assistance.